Delhi University considering to name upcoming college after Sushma Swaraj | Education

 ''The name of the college will be finalised by the Academic Council and Executive Council of the varsity.
 The name of former CM is also under consideration,'' he said.

-Gupta said it is, however, not yet final whether the upcoming college will be co-ed or a women's college.
+Gupta said it is not yet final whether the upcoming college will be co-ed or a women's college.

 Since it's a far-flung area, there might be less women takers, according to an official.

-Union Education Minister Dharmendra Pradhan will lay the foundation stone of the facilitation centre on Sunday on the 40-bigha land allotted to the university by the district administration.
+Union Education Minister Dharmendra Pradhan was scheduled to lay the foundation stone of the facilitation centre and the proposed college on Sunday on the 40-bigha land allotted to the university by the district administration but the event has been postponed and the next date will be notified separately, the varsity said.

-''The facilitation centre will enable students of DU, living in and around Bhatti Kalan, to complete various processes, including admission, examination with ease without having to travel long distance,'' Gupta said.
+''The facilitation centre will enable students of DU, living in and around Bhatti Kalan, to complete various processes, including admission and examination with ease without having to travel long distance,'' Gupta said.

-There are also plans to establish such centres at some other places as well, according to officials.
+There are plans to establish such centres at some other places as well, according to officials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)